aaslaam/stenography-project/README.md

 2. Installed pillow and  stepic
 3. Developed sternography.py with functions to hide and show data
 4. Integrated hashlib to automate the calculate hash values
-5. Built a menu for user input
+5. Built  GUI for easy acess
 6. Testing & Validation: Verified the tool using PNG images and confirmed successful extraction of messages

 ## How to Run the Project